PriyanshuQ/PriyanshuQ/README.md

 - 🔭 I’m currently working on **a community project - Edumate**

-- 👯 I am seeking to engage in a professional collaboration for **a unique MERN stack project.**
+- 👯 I am seeking to engage in a collaboration for **a unique MERN stack project.**

 - 👨‍💻 All of my projects are available at [https://github.com/PriyanshuQ](https://github.com/PriyanshuQ)